Beyond problems with yourself and others, society can often be aligned against you.

 If you have less than a month’s worth of expenses left, start planning to move:

-To survive you must have a means to sleep, eat, and hold things:
+To survive, you must be able to sleep, eat, and hold things:

-- Sleeping simply requires a flat-enough surface that’s somewhat soft, though you can adapt to anything within a few weeks.
+- Sleeping simply requires a flat enough surface that’s moderately soft and warm enough that you won’t freeze to death, though you can adapt to anything within a few weeks.

 - Eating requires getting enough nutrients, though storing and preparing food can often be challenging with limited access to electricity.